 The College of Human Environmental Sciences addresses human needs and enhances individual and family life in a diverse and global society by conducting advanced research, preparing professionals and providing outreach.

-All freshmen entering the College of Human Environmental Sciences enroll in GN_HES 1100 Introduction to Human Environmental Sciences or SOC_WK 1110 Introduction to the Social Work Major.
-These courses emphasize career decision-making, provide an orientation to the campus and the college, and bring into focus the role of a professional in the improvement of the quality of life in the near environment.
+All freshmen and transfer students entering the College of Human Environmental Sciences enroll in GN_HES 1100 Introduction to Human Environmental Sciences, or SOC_WK 1110 Introduction to the Social Work Major.
+These courses emphasize career decision-making, provide an orientation to the campus and the college, and bring into focus the role of a professional in the improvement of the quality of life for individuals, families, and communities.

 The College of Human Environmental Sciences (HES) addresses human needs and enhances individual and family life in a diverse and global society by conducting advanced research.
 HES faculty have earned national and international research reputations while building programs that are valued by private citizens, government, business and industry, and human services agencies.
 The College has more than 400 graduate students enrolled in a variety of master’s and doctoral degrees.
 Graduate certificates and online study are other academic options in several disciplinary areas.